Skip to content

 This department processes all dependency actions that are affiliated with the Department of children and Families, all truancy cases, all CINS/FINS cases (children and families in need of services) and adoptions cases where the Termination of Parental Rights is sought thru the dependency court.

 This department does not give information over the telephone as records processed in this office are confidential and access requires proper identification as described in paragraph one.
-Anyone wishing specific information regarding a dependency case must come in to the office with proper picture identification.
+Anyone wishing specific information regarding a dependency case must come into the office with proper picture identification.

 Other Family Issues